cie6868/laravel-react-starterkit/README.md

-# Laravel, React, and GraphQL
+# Laravel, React, Sass

 Starter kit for DxDy Elevate.

 * Laravel with JWT authentication configured
-* React with router and linting
+* React with Redux Toolkit, Router
-* SCSS with standard file structure and linting
+* SCSS with standard file structure
+* Linting of styles and scripts
-* BrowserSync on port `3000`
+* BrowserSync for React and Sass
+* Pre-configured authentication with JWT

 ## Setup Laravel